-Appendix F: Gloving
+Appendix F:

-ONNING
+Gloving

-1. Wash hands.
+NNC Gloving ING 1.
+Wash hands.
 2. Put on a clean pair of gloves.
 Do not reuse gloves.
-S. S

-/ / 4 ' REMO OVAL and DISPOSAL • 1.
+SW STATE OF THE ST EMC OVAL and DISPOSAL 1.
 Remove the first glove by pulling at the palm and stripping the glove off.
 The entire outside surface of the gloves is considered dirty.
 Have dirty surfaces touch dirty surfaces only.
 My A 2.
 Ball up the first glove in the palm of the other gloved hand.
-3. Use the non-gloved hand to strip the other glove off.
+THE STATE OF THE S 3.
+Use the non-gloved hand to strip the other glove off.
 Insert a finger underneath the glove at the wrist and push the glove up and over the glove in the palm.
 The inside surface of your glove and your ungloved hand are considered clean.
 Be careful to touch clean surfaces to clean surfaces only.
 Do not touch the outside of the glove with your ungloved hand.
 4. Drop the dirty gloves into a plastic-lined trash receptacle.
-5. Wash hands.